 * 290 g of flour (I used plain)

 * 1/2 teaspoon of salt

 1. Warm up the butter (225g) in the microwave at low power to make it soft.

 2. Whisk the soft butter with the (palm) sugar (200g) until creamy.

-3. Add the egg (1), vanilla extract (1tbs) and yogurt (1tbs) – this will make the dough incredibly soft – combine well together.
+3. Add the egg (1), vanilla extract (1tbs) and yoghurt (1tbs) – this will make the dough incredibly soft – combine well together.

 6. Chill in the fridge for at least one hour.

 7. Preheat the oven at 180 degrees.
-Line your baking sheets with baking paper.
+Line your baking sheet with baking paper.

 8. Use one tablespoon to measure the dough: 1 tablespoon = 1 cookie.
 Place the dough on the baking paper leaving space between the cookies as they will flatten out a bit.